 6. Make a List.

 Keep a running list on your refrigerator door of the produce you bought most recently.
 It’s easy for things to get lost in the fridge, and before you know it you have a moldy container of blueberries.
 Having a visual reminder of what produce needs to be used up will help reduce waste.
 Try to keep in mind which items have the shortest shelf life and use those up first.
 Softer, more delicate produce such as lettuce and spinach, as well as cucumbers, peppers, cherry tomatoes, broccoli, and cauliflower tend to go fastest, while potatoes, carrots, and heartier greens like kale will keep longer.

-If you have questions or concerns about your diet and what nutritional steps you can take to better improve your health, please don’t hesitate to contact me to set up an appointment.
+If you have questions or concerns about your diet and what nutritional steps you can take to better improve your health, please don’t hesitate to set up an appointment.
 There is no “one size fits all” diet and the best approach is a thorough assessment based on YOUR individual needs.

 If you liked this article, check out my other blog posts including:

 - Is Organic Produce Important for Lowering Inflammation?